iambj/fake-customers/readme.md

 This will generate a .csv of fake customer data.
 The format mimics a database for my family's business.
 We are looking at new CRMs and didn't want use our customer's data in apps we weren't going to ultimately use.

-This can be adjusted easily to fit your needs, or to just generate some names phone numbers.
+This can be adjusted easily to fit your needs, or to just generate some names or phone numbers.

 ## Todo